What are data views?

 👍 Good use of Data Views

 - Different stakeholders see only the data that is relevant: In the vacation request example, only a manager would see all requests whereas employees will only be able to see their own requests.

-- Combining relevant data inputs of several databases and associated modules for BRYTER users: While collaborators of a service, i.e. Authors and Admins, are able to download the Stats of each module within the service separately, a data view allows to pull together and link relevant data collected across several modules for BRYTER users without editing rights.
+- Combining relevant data inputs of several databases and associated Modules for BRYTER users: While collaborators of Applications, i.e., Authors and Admins, are able to download the Stats of each Module within the Application separately, a Data View allows for pulling together and linking relevant data collected across several Modules for BRYTER users without editing rights.
 They can download the necessary data as a CSV file.

 💡 Best practices